Residency for Tuition Purposes: All Policies & Exceptions

 - Letter, on company letterhead, from the temporary employer detailing work beginning date and return to Utah date (additional documentation may be requested).

-- Copy of the requesting student’s most Utah state tax return for the most recent tax year and for all years that the requesting student resided out of state.
+- Copy of the requesting student’s most Utah state tax return for the filing from most recently completed tax year and for all years that the requesting student resided out of state.

 - If the requesting student was required to complete Form TC40-B, they must provide a copy of it

-- If applicable, a student who is a tax dependent of Utah parents, the student must provide copies of their Utah parents’ federal tax return proving they are a tax dependent, and Utah parents’ state tax returns for the most recent tax year and for all years that the requesting student resided out of state
+- If applicable, a student who is a tax dependent of Utah parents, the student must provide copies of their Utah parents’ federal tax return proving they are a tax dependent, and Utah parents’ state tax returns for the filing from most recently completed tax year and for all years that the requesting student resided out of state

 See USHE R512-5.3.5.3 for details.